 203 S. 2nd St.

 This building, built in 1872, is among the oldest on the block and features an iron storefront shipped in on the railroad.
 Simon Durlacher came to Laramie just before the railroad as the manager of a dry goods store.
 He opened his own store in 1871 in a log cabin, selling men’s clothing on one side and tobacco and jewelry on the other.
 A year later, the cabin was torn down and construction began on the two-story brick building.
 Until 1882, the upper floor of the building housed the Masonic Hall Laramie Lodge, of which Durlacher was an active member.
 In 1883, Durlacher added a basement, plate glass windows, a drinking fountain, and gas lights to his building.
 Durlacher died in 1893 and by 1897 the store had failed.
-The Temple of Economy, another local retailer, purchased the store and though it changed hands several times, the building remained a clothing store until the 1980s.
 Unlike other business owners who utilized the second story of their property as a residence, Durlacher and his family lived in a prominent house at 501 S. 5th St.

 27. Midwest Block Building

-SW corner of 2nd St. and Ivinson St.
+SW corner of 2nd St. and Ivinson Ave.

 During the spring of 1868, this was the site of the “Big Tent,” a gambling and saloon hall which moved from each end-of-tracks town to the next as the railroad was constructed.
 This building was built in the 1870s.
+In the old building, Bill Nye met upstairs in Ivinson Hall, with the “40 Liars Club,” a men’s social group.
 It was remodeled around the turn of the century to include the words “Miller Block” in the cornice.
+The Temple of Economy, another local retailer, purchased the store.
 Later updates produced the current façade, which reads “Midwest Block.”

 28. 206 S. 2nd St.

-This was the site of Edward Ivinson’s First National Bank, established in 1873.
-In the old building, Bill Nye met upstairs in Ivinson Hall, with the “40 Liars Club,” a men’s social group.
+This was the site of Edward Ivinson’s Wyoming National Bank of Laramie, established in 1871.
 In 1901, it was Paul Bath’s Billiards.
 It became Woolworth’s around 1937; after Woolworth’s went out of business, it became an antique store and later a gift shop.

 Continue south on 2nd St. to the corner of Grand Ave. and 2nd St. Look across 2nd St.